dotnet/docs/docs/csharp/language-reference/keywords/interface.md

 When a base type list contains a base class and interfaces, the base class must come first in the list.

 A class that implements an interface can explicitly implement members of that interface.
 An explicitly implemented member cannot be accessed through a class instance, but only through an instance of the interface.
-In addtion, default interface members can only be accessed through an instance of the interface.
+In addition, default interface members can only be accessed through an instance of the interface.

 For more information about explicit interface implementation, see [Explicit Interface Implementation](../../programming-guide/interfaces/explicit-interface-implementation.md).